Pure Shilajit Buy: How to Spot Quality and Avoid Fakes

 1. Certifications and Lab Testing

-Pure Shilajit comes with certifications like NVWA, HACCP, and KOAG/KAG, guaranteeing testing for heavy metals and contaminants.
-Vitadote’s Shilajit is NVWA-certified (REF: 202341141-V02) and HACCP-certified, with lab tests confirming 76-83% fulvic acid and 7-12% humic acid.
+Pure Shilajit comes with verifiable credentials like NVWA supervision, HACCP, and KOAG/KAG, guaranteeing testing for heavy metals and contaminants.
+Vitadote’s Shilajit is NVWA-inspected (REF: 202341141-V02) and HACCP-certified, with lab tests confirming 76-83% fulvic acid and 7-12% humic acid.

 2. Fulvic Acid Content